Redirect: You have been redirected from Building Block Resources to our new documentation site Learn.

 In addition to the split-core type, solid-core, (aka ring-core) CTs are available.
 Here's an example of a Magnelab solid-core CT:

-Current transformers (CTs) are sensors that measure alternating current.
-They are particularly useful for measuring whole building electricity consumption (or generation, for that matter).
+Current transformers (CTs) are sensors that measure alternating current (AC).
+They are particularly useful for measuring whole building electricity consumption or generation.

-The split core type, such as the CT in the picture above, is particularly suitable for DIY use, as it can be clipped onto either the live or neutral wire coming into the building, without the need to do any high voltage electrical work.
+The split core type, such as the CT in the picture above can be clipped onto either the live or neutral wire coming into the building, without the need to do any high voltage electrical work.

 Like any other transformer, a current transformer has a primary winding, a magnetic core, and a secondary winding.